marksin101/scripts-config/README.md

 # scripts-config
-Some scripts that I have wrote
+Some scripts that I have written